A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-[\textbf{GraphGAN}] In~\cite{DBLP:conf/aaai/WangWWZZZXG18}, H. Wang et al. propose GraphGAN --- a graph-based representation learning --- (a.k.a. network embedding) for CF recommendation.
+\\ [\textbf{GraphGAN}] \citet{DBLP:conf/aaai/WangWWZZZXG18} propose GraphGAN --- a graph-based representation learning --- (a.k.a. network embedding) for CF recommendation.
 Graph-based analysis is gaining momentum in recent years due to their ubiquity in real-world problems such as modeling user preference for item recommendation as well as social graphs in social media (SM) networks, co-occurrence graph in linguistics, citation graph in research, knowledge graph and so forth.
 The central idea of network embedding is to represent each entity in a graph with a lower-dimensional latent representation to facilitate tasks within the network and prediction over entities.
 For example, such latent representation makes it possible to perform prediction for supervised tasks, while the distance between node embedding vectors can serve as a useful measure in unsupervised tasks.
 GraphGAN can be viewed as a graph-based representation of IRGAN, where queries/items are \textit{nodes} of the graph.
 For a given node $v_c$, the objective of $\mathcal{G}$ is to learn the ground-truth connectivity distribution over vertices $p_{true}(v|v_c)$, whereas $\mathcal{D}$ aims to discern whether or not a connectivity should reside between vertex pairs $(v,v_c)$.
-GraphGan furthermore proposes the graph softmax as $\mathcal{G}$ ---instead of traditional softmax--- which appears to boost the computational efficiency of training (graph sampling and embedding learning) performed by $\mathcal{G}$.
+GraphGan furthermore proposes the graph softmax as $\mathcal{G}$ ---instead of traditional softmax--- which appears to boost the computational efficiency of training (graph sampling and embedding learning) performed by $\mathcal{G}$.\\ [\textbf{GAN-HNBR}] From an application perspective, GAN-based graph representations have also been applied in more niche domains of RS, including personalized citation recommendation.
+The goal is to recommend research articles for citation by using a content-based and author-based representation~\cite{DBLP:conf/ismis/ZhangYCD18} or learning heterogeneous bibliographic network representation (HBNR). \citet{DBLP:conf/aaai/CaiHY18} propose GAN-HNBR ---a GAN-based citation recommendation model--- that can learn the optimal representation of a bibliographic network consisting of heterogeneous vertex content features such as papers and authors into a common shared latent space and provide personalized citation recommendation.\\ [\textbf{CFGAN}] CFGAN has been introduced in~\cite{DBLP:conf/cikm/ChaeKKL18} to address a problem with \textit{discrete items} in IRGAN, where $\mathcal{G}$ produces at each iteration a single item index, which is a discrete entity in nature.
+This is different from the original GAN in the CV domain in which the output of $\mathcal{G}$ is an image (i.e., a vector).
+The generation of discrete item indices by $\mathcal{G}$ results in a poor sampling of items from the pool of available alternatives (i.e., samples identical to ground-truth) deteriorating the performance of $\mathcal{G}$ and $\mathcal{D}$ ---instated of improvement--- during the min-max training iteration.
+CFGAN introduces \textit{vector-wise training} in which $\mathcal{G}$ generates continuous-valued vectors to avoid misleading $\mathcal{D}$, which in turn improves the performance of both $\mathcal{G}$ and $\mathcal{D}$.
+The authors show the improvement of CFGAN over IRGAN and GraphGAN baselines.
+As an example, with regards to P@20 on the Ciao dataset, the improvement is $100\%$ for CFGAN vs. IRGAN (0.45 v.s.
+0.23) and $160\%$ for CFGAN vs. GraphGAN (0.45 v.s.
+0.17), which turns to be a significant improvement of the recommendation accuracy.\\ [\textbf{Chae et al.}] \citet{8525831} propose an auto-encoder-based GAN, in which an auto-encoder (AE) is used as $\mathcal{G}$ to model the underlying distribution of user preferences over items.
+The primary motivation behind this work is that conventional MF-based approaches are linear.
+Instead, the proposed system can generate non-linear latent factor models and uncover more complex relationships in the underlying user-item interaction matrix.\\ [\textbf{VAE}] An adversarial variational auto-encoder (VAE) is adopted by~\citet{8663730}, where the authors propose the usage of a GAN to regularize the VAE by imposing an arbitrary prior to the latent representation (based on implicit feedback).
+Similar works can be found in~\cite{DBLP:conf/icde/TongLZSC19, DBLP:conf/cikm/LeeSM17}, which exploits a VAE to enhance the robustness of adversarial examples.
+The authors furthermore present the Wasserstein distance with gradient penalty.\\